Vergilov/BMICalculator/README.md

 # BMICalculator
 Starting with BMI Calculator
-Working with BMI Calculator with Product list thats will help orginize Diet!
+Working with BMI Calculator with Product list thats will help organize Diet!